Subscription renewal and billing cycles

 Credit card

-• If you want to upgrade from a monthly to a yearly plan, your billing cycle will change.
+If you’re paying with your credit card, and you want to switch from a monthly to a yearly plan, your billing cycle will change.

 The new billing date will become the current date (which is the 20th day of your original subscription), so you will be billed again next year on the same day of the month.